KataTech/KataTech/README.md

 - ⚡ Fun fact: ...
 -->

-I am a PhD student at MIT IDSS working on AI safety and theory in social settings.
+I am a PhD student at MIT IDSS working broadly in statistics and machine learning for social good.
+I spend a lot of time thinking about data-driven algorithms in the context of collective decision and behavior.

 For an overview of my work, you can visit my [personal website](https://katatech.github.io/).